HarperDB/httplog/README.md

 ## Notes

 - Consider this a PoC
 - This is not 100% functional.
-It is not properly catching errors (eg. 404s) as I beleive the null repsonse is turned into that after the `server.http` callbacks are made
+It is not properly catching errors (eg. 404s) as I believe the null response is turned into that after the `server.http` callbacks are made

 ## Example config.yaml